gingerhome/gingee/docs/ai-context/ai-context.md

     > **Example Follow-up Prompt:**
     >
     > "Great.
-Now, using GingerJS, let's build the `create.js` script for our blog.
+Now, using Gingee, let's build the `create.js` script for our blog.
 It should handle a `POST` request to `/posts`, take a JSON body with `title` and `content`, validate that `title` is not empty and has a max length of 100 characters, insert the new post into our `main_db` PostgreSQL database, and return the newly created post with its ID."

-The AI now has all the context it needs to generate high-quality, secure, and idiomatic GingerJS code, dramatically accelerating your development process.
+The AI now has all the context it needs to generate high-quality, secure, and idiomatic Gingee code, dramatically accelerating your development process.

 ## Chapter 7: Distributing Your Application

-Once you have built and tested your application, GingerJS makes it easy to package it for distribution, either publicly or within your organization.
+Once you have built and tested your application, Gingee makes it easy to package it for distribution, either publicly or within your organization.
 A properly packaged app is a self-contained `.gin` file that includes all necessary code, assets, and security manifests.

 There are three key steps to preparing your app for distribution.

 **1. Declare Your Permissions (`pmft.json`)**

 This is the most important step for security and user trust.
-You must declare what protected GingerJS modules your app needs.
+You must declare what protected Gingee modules your app needs.

 *   Create a file at `web/my-app/box/pmft.json`.
 *   Define the `mandatory` and `optional` permissions.